Gunth15/Epoll-implementation-comparison/README.md

 I'm very happy with the Zig implementation overall.
 I was able to express undefined behavior and unreachable states very easy which made it easy for prototyping.
 More memory efficient than expected as well.
 The idea that "everything is a struct" was hard to wrap my head around at first, but when I cam to understand it, my abstractions became easier to make.
 The language has a strong belief in using as little memory as possible, and I watch some of the talks by Andre Kelly witch influenced my designs.
 Zig looks ugly at first, but when you actually start programming, it's really intuitive.
+Probably some of the best language syntax I have ever seen(which is not saying much).
 Can't wait to program with it more.
 The focus on passing allocators is also a huge bonus when it come to dynamic memory management.
-IN the future I want to explore Zig's build system.
+In the future I want to explore Zig's build system.

 ## Rust implementation

+One of the first concerns I had with rust implementation from my past experiences with rust was "do I need a dependency?".
+Unlike Zig, rust does not have a built-in C compiler nor is it as friendly to C code.
+I did not want to waste my time making my own interface, <ul>so I decided to use Mio; A popular rust crate for Epoll.</ul>, I decided to use the libC crate because it is maintained by the rust foundation, so It's as close as I'm willing to get as comparison.

 ## Go runner

+The go runner simply spends up a batch go routines and measure time from connection to close.
+Once again go proves to be a good time lol.

+## Conclusion

 Thank You for taking the time for looking at my repo.
 Please leave feed back if meaningful.

-## Conclusion

 The performance does not actually matter very much because most of the time both programs will be limited by I/O.